-The Group has concentration of credit risk as 85% (2022: 98%) and 100% (2022: 100%) of the total trade receivables was due from the Group's largest customer and the five largest customers respectively.
+The Group has concentration of credit risk as at 31 December 2023 as 85% and 100% of the total trade receivables was due from the Group's largest customer and the five largest customers respectively.
 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits and credit approvals.